Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 Oh man….today is only Tuesday…Uuggg!

 Cindy, these are great!
-Wish my Mom was still here, she loved these lilies and was one of the few who could get them to grow in her home as potted plants.
+Wish my Mom was still here, she loved lilies and was one of the few who could get them to grow in her home as potted plants.
 Home was a jungle, especially in the years we all were in and out of college living situations.
 She saved more plants…and they loved her for it.

-As a matter of fact, think I will attempt a bouquet of these lilies to put in one of her miniature vases she collected on her memorial shelf I've set up here.
+As a matter of fact, think I will attempt a bouquet of these flowers to put in one of her miniature vases she collected on her memorial shelf I’ve set up here.
 It will give me comfort and joy to see them next to her pictures and other memorabilia, daily.

 How fabulous.
 I tried my hand at some of these before the video BUT they weren't quite a pretty as yours…. you make it look so very easy!